A newly explored part of the brain controls our ability to avoid negative alcohol experiences.

 Most of the research done on alcohol addiction so far has focused on the rewarding effects of alcohol.
 It offers euphoria, boosts mood if someone is feeling depressed, and soothes fear if someone is feeling anxious.
 But new research has found another important component of developing a substance-abuse problem: the inability to learn from the consequences of drinking too much.

 The study, published in PLOS One, examined a region of the brain called the lateral habenula.
-Previous research had found that the lateral habenula is associated with making decisions and learning about punishments.
+Previous research had found that the lateral habenula is associated with making decisions and

 “Neurons in this brain region are responsive to outcomes that are negative,” said Sharif Taha, assistant professor of neurobiology and anatomy at the University of Utah School of Medicine and the study’s principal investigator, in an interview with Healthline.
 “A negative outcome could be something like a painful stimulus, or it could be some outcome that was worse than you expected.
 So, if you press a button on a vending machine and you’re expecting to get a candy bar and you don’t get it, then your lateral habenula neurons are probably activated.
 The habenula is important to associate that action with the lack of the outcome that you wanted so you can avoid it in the future.”

 In this study, the scientists destroyed the lateral habenula of rats, and then measured how their behaviors changed.

 In the first experiment, the team gave each rat two water bottles: One bottle contained clean water, and the other one contained water with 20 percent alcohol—the equivalent of 40-proof drink.
 The rats could choose to drink as much water from either bottle as they pleased.
 The rats with the damaged lateral habenulae, escalated their alcohol consumption more rapidly, and they drank greater amounts of alcohol overall.